darugnaa/firefly-mqtt/README.md

 * Warn the user on connection issues
 * Limit the maximum of messages that the table can hold
 * Persist subscriptions settings
+* Persist settings into user and os specific folders (/home/user/.firefly on linux/osx and %APPDATA% on windows)